 - Varieties such as Maris Piper are thought to have some resistance to eelworms.
 To be sure, check the British Potato Varieties Database.

 Cutworms are the caterpillars of some moth species that feed on tubers in summer.
 They are greyish-brown, pale green or creamy-white.
-You will find them in the top few centimetre of soil, where they can cause damage to developing plants, roots and tubers.
+You will find them in the top few centimetres of soil, where they can cause damage to developing plants, roots, and tubers.

 If your plant shows sudden signs of wilting, you might find cutworms in the soil of the affected plant.
 You can take these steps to minimise the risk of cutworms destroying your crop: